 Q: What kind of cherries are grown by BCCA members?

 Many different kinds!
-The most commonly available varieties include: Satin™, Cristalina™, Skeena, Lapin, Sweetheart™, Staccato ®, Sentennial™ and Sovereign™.
-These varieties all were bred at Summerland's Agriculture and Agri-Food Canada Research and Development Center.
+The most commonly available varieties include: Satin™, Cristalina™, Skeena, Lapins, Sweetheart™, Staccato ®, Sentennial™ and Sovereign™.
+These varieties were all bred at Summerland’s Agriculture and Agri-Food Canada Research and Development Center.
 More acres of Regina and Kordia are also being planted and will be in production soon.
-Individual growers also have many, many other varieties that offer desirable characteristics and market opportunities..
+Individual growers also have many, many other varieties that offer desirable characteristics and market opportunities.

 Q: How are cherries packed?

-Cherries are picked by hand and brought to a designated packing facility.
+Cherries are picked by hand and brought to a designated packing facility on the same day where they are cooled, washed, and packed for sales.
 Many new, high-tech packing lines have been installed in the past couple of years.
 All the packing facilities are either family owned or co-operatively owned.
 Most facilities pack the majority of fruit into 5kg and 9kg boxes.
 Domestic fruit is most often packed into 8x1kg bagged boxes.
-A few facilities have specialized equipment and labour to do smaller packs for store shelves (ie clamshells). .
+A few facilities have specialized equipment and labour to do smaller packs for store shelves (ie clamshells).